 - 1X points per $1 spent on all other purchases

 But are you eligible to apply?
-And more importantly, if you're approved for a new Citi Premier, can you earn the lucrative welcome bonus of 60,000 bonus ThankYou Points?
+And more importantly, if you're approved for a new Citi Strata Premier, can you earn the lucrative welcome bonus of 60,000 bonus ThankYou® Points?

 Citi Application Rules

-Like many card issuers, Citi implements a few policies designed to make sure new card applicants are the type of customers they want to acquire.
+Like many card issuers, Citi has policies designed to ensure new card applicants are the type of customers the issuer wants to acquire.
 If you aren't already familiar with why these rules exist, check out our guide to creating a healthy relationship with the banks.

-With Citibank, there are two important, but subtly different restrictions to understand:
+With Citi, there are two important but subtly different restrictions to understand:

 - The first set of rules relates to when you can successfully apply for a card (the timing of your application).
 If you fail to follow these guidelines, Citi may not even process your application.
 These restrictions apply to all cards issued by Citi.